tidyverse/dbplyr/tests/testthat/_snaps/verb-select.md

       ORDER BY `a`
     Code
       lf %>% arrange(a) %>% mutate(a = 1) %>% arrange(b)
+    Warning <warning>
+      ORDER BY is ignored in subqueries without LIMIT i Do you need to move arrange() later in the pipeline or use window_order() instead?
     Output
       <SQL>
       SELECT 1.0 AS `a`, `b`